Butteryourfield/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 * Inheritance and interfaces:
 - The project contract imports `Ownable.sol` from OpenZeppelin library.
+- The testing scripts using the test tools from OpenZepplin library, namely the expectRevert function

 # Access Control Pattern
 - Adds restrictions to calling function 'declareWinner' by using modifiers (`onlyOwner`) from the imported `Ownable` contract